mikeycal/the-video-editors-render-script-for-blender/README.md

 10. It's a well commented script, so you can easily review it and edit it without compiling.
 11. Render on headless video rendering server by installing Linux, FFmpeg and Blender on a spare computer.
 12. It's GPL licensed, so you can adapt it, improve it, and redistribute it.
-13. It was created by [Blender Video Editing Series](https://www.youtube.com/playlist?list=PLjyuVPBuorqIhlqZtoIvnAVQ3x18sNev4) teacher, "Mikeycal."
-So you can count on great support. ;)
+13. Developed and maintained by [Blender Video Editing Series](https://www.youtube.com/playlist?list=PLjyuVPBuorqIhlqZtoIvnAVQ3x18sNev4) instructor, "Mikeycal." ;)

 ***